 Today, we have humans in our security operations centers (SOCs), fighting machines with the help of machines.
 We have to shift the paradigm and have machines fighting against machines, with humans to help the machines.
 Whenever a machine can’t do something, it can use a human.

 The Opportunity: A Better Approach to Consuming Innovation

 The technology to address these challenges is available today, right now.
-There are between 2,000 and 3,000 cybersecurity vendors out there and, contrary to popular wisdom, we don’t need consolidation.
-Consolidation is not good for innovation.
-In fact, I would argue that we need more vendors and more innovation.
+There are between 2,000 and 3,000 cybersecurity vendors out there, each delivering their innovation as a product that needs to be evaluated, procured, deployed, and operationalized.

 What we need is a better approach to consuming that innovation.
 And we need you, as a business executive, to demand it.
 Now!
 If your CISO or security team seeks to buy a cybersecurity solution that will be deployed in a few months or a year, you have to challenge their basic premise.
 Here’s what CEOs, CIOs and board members should demand:

 - Any new cybersecurity solution must be deployed in a day—preferably less than a day—across the entire infrastructure globally.